Doing a PhD at an International Branch Campus

 You may be surprised to know that at the end of 2011 there were around 200 degree-awarding branch campuses worldwide and many more in the pipeline.
 The most popular locations for international branch campuses are China, Hong Kong, Malaysia, Dubai and Qatar, which are seeing the development of “education hubs”, in order to boost their country’s higher education provision.
 The range of host countries is expanding rapidly and you’ll also find overseas universities in Egypt, Thailand, Cyprus and many others.

-It is not just institutions from English-speaking countries which go overseas (France’s private Grandes Ecoles are very active in this) and interestingly institutions from some of the “traditional” host countries are now setting up shop overseas, Ningbo University (China) having announced it was opening a campus in Florence in Italy.
+It is not just institutions from English-speaking countries which go overseas (France’s private Grandes Ecoles are very active in this) and interestingly institutions from some of the 'traditional' host countries are now setting up shop overseas.

 As a student in a branch campus you will want to make sure that the quality of education you receive is at least as good as it would be if provided by the parent university.
 For UK universities awarding qualifications abroad, their teaching provision is subject to the same quality assurance regime and overseas campuses are now included in quality assurance inspections.